-May 19, 2020: This Document presents the current compilation of decisions the Board has adopted in compliance with DHS directives and Governor Ducey's executive orders, including various waivers related to licensing.
+June 30, 2020 - Waivers: This Document presents the current compilation of decisions the Board has adopted in compliance with DHS directives and Governor Ducey's executive orders, including various waivers related to licensing.

 inactive license reinstatement - waiver of ce and fees

 For the duration of the state of emergency, the Board is waiving the CE requirements and reactivation fees for Arizona psychologists with an inactive license.
 If you are a psychologist with an Arizona inactive status initiated in the last 10 years, and your license was in good standing, you may reactivate your license during the declared state of emergency/disaster.
 To do so, please complete the below application and email it to Krishna Poe, Projects Specialist, at [email protected].
 The fees and CE requirements will be waived.
 Your license will be prorated.
 Contact Ms. Poe for specific dates for your license.

 Psychologist Application to Reactivate Arizona Inactive License

 Behavior Analyst Application to Reactivate Arizona Inactive License